scylla8434/homeworkHelper/README.md

 ## Security
 - All secrets and API keys must be set in environment variables (never in code or public repos).
 - Use HTTPS for all deployed services.

 ---

+## Troubleshooting
+- **CORS errors:** Ensure all deployed URLs are set correctly in environment variables.
+- **M-Pesa sandbox issues:** Use real phone numbers and credentials for production.
+- **AI service not responding:** Check Python AI service logs and `COHERE_API_KEY`.
+- **Frontend not connecting:** Confirm `REACT_APP_API_URL` is set to backend Render URL.

+---

+## Contributing
+1. Fork the repo and create a feature branch.
+2. Make your changes and add tests if needed.
+3. Open a pull request with a clear description.
+4. All contributions are welcome!

+---